Begging the question: Definition

-Begging the question is not considered a formal fallacy (an argument that is defective because it uses an incorrect deductive step).
-Rather, it is a type of informal fallacy that is logically valid but unpersuasive, in that it fails to prove anything other than what is already assumed.
+Begging the question is usually not considered a formal fallacy (an argument that is defective because it uses an incorrect deductive step).
+Rather, it is usually a type of informal fallacy that is logically valid but unpersuasive, in that it fails to prove anything other than what is already assumed.
+There are some exceptions wherein it may be considered a formal fallacy, such as in non-reflexive logics.

 Related fallacies

 Closely connected with begging the question is the fallacy of circular reasoning (circulus in probando), a fallacy in which the reasoner begins with the conclusion.
 The individual components of a circular argument can be logically valid because if the premises are true, the conclusion must be true, and does not lack relevance.
 However, circular reasoning is not persuasive because a listener who doubts the conclusion also doubts the premise that leads to it.

 Begging the question is similar to the complex question (also known as trick question or fallacy of many questions): a question that, to be valid, requires the truth of another question that has not been established.
 For example, "Which color dress is Mary wearing?" may be fallacious because it presupposes that Mary is wearing a dress.
-Unless it has previously been established that her outfit is a dress, the question is fallacious because she could be wearing an outfit that was not a dress, such as pants and no dress.
+Unless it has previously been established that her outfit is a dress, the question is fallacious because she could be wearing pants instead.